Introduction

 \end{eqnarray*}

-Repeating these operations many times, it seems that the function \(f\) can be expressed as a polynomial in \(h\).
-If the function \(f(x)\) is infinitely differentiable around \(a\), then
+By repeating such operations many times, it seems that the function \(f\) can be expressed as a polynomial in \(h\).
+If the function \(f(x) \) is infinitely differentiable around \(a\), then

 f(a + h) &=& f(a) + f^{\prime}(a)\, h + \theta_1 f^{\prime\prime}(a)\, h^2 + \theta_1 \theta_2 f^{(3)}(a + \theta_1 \theta_2 \theta_3 h)\, h^3 \\